Sharoek/IoT-data-pipeline/README.md

 As you can see from the picture we read the output from GPIO 11.
 As soon as a motion is detected, the sensor will output a HIGH 5V signal to the raspberry.
 This gets catched by python and outputted as 'Intruder detected'.

+For capturing data and to send it over to the middleware we will use Thingspeak.
+As it is very easy to implement